5‑Minute Pilates Flow to Relieve Lower Back Pain – No Equipment Needed

 Take three slow breaths, letting any remaining tension melt away.

-- Mind the neutral spine.
-When you’re lying flat, you should feel a small natural curve in the lower back, not a forced flattening or big arch.
+- Neutral spine check – When lying flat, you should sense a small natural curve in the lower back, not a forced flattening or a big arch.

-- Move within comfort.
-Pilates is about control, not pushing through pain.
-If a stretch feels sharp, ease back.
+- Move within comfort – Pilates is about control, not pushing through pain.
+If a stretch feels sharp, ease back a notch.

-If the pain persists beyond a week, feels numb, or radiates down the leg (like sciatica), it’s wise to see a physical therapist or doctor.
-A quick Pilates flow is great for mild aches, but serious issues need a proper exam.
+If pain lingers beyond a week, feels numb, or shoots down the leg (think sciatica), it’s wise to see a physical therapist or doctor.
+A quick Pilates flow is perfect for everyday aches, but persistent or serious issues deserve a proper exam.

-- Keep a small pillow or rolled towel behind your lower back when sitting for long periods.
+- Support while sitting – Tuck a small pillow or rolled towel behind your lower back when you’re at a desk or on the couch.

-I love sharing these simple fixes on Pilates Pulse because they fit into anyone’s schedule, no matter how chaotic.
+I love sharing these bite‑size fixes on Pilates Pulse because they slide into any schedule, no matter how chaotic.
 Try the flow tomorrow morning before work, or right after a long day of errands.
-Your lower back will thank you, and you’ll have a few minutes of calm to carry you forward.
+Your lower back will thank you, and you’ll snag a few minutes of calm to carry you forward.

-- → 10‑Minute Daily Pilates Routine to Build Core Strength for Busy Professionals @corepilatespulse
+- → 10‑Minute Pilates Routine to Relieve Lower Back Pain and Boost Core Strength